shuffle-project/melvin-asr/docs/websocket-api.md

 1. Send “eof” when audio capture is complete to finalize and export the transcription.
 1. Close Connection.
 1. Get the audio file and transcript of you stream via the REST APIs `export` endpoints.
 See [REST Documentation](docs/rest-api.md).

+### Authentication

+When first connecting via websocket the server expects authentication via an api key (specified in the config).
+To do this the first message must be a valid json of format `{"Authorization":"<your api key here>"}`.
+If the authorization is invalid an error message is send and the websocket connection is closed by the server.

+When using the Melvin-Asr Websocket backend with BBB ensure that the [first message in configured](https://github.com/bigbluebutton/bbb-transcription-controller/blob/4561ca29dade8923c7af9c1f5ecbb5e66862da7a/config/default.example.yml#L38) accordingly.

 ### Multi Client Workflow